aaroncroberts/cis-265/hugo/content/programs/Setup.md

     java Welcome
 ````

+Several programs allow input from the command line.
+Input should be entered in the same terminal where the program is started.

 ## VSCode

 Extensions are setup in the vscode settings file in this repository to allow debuging and working with Java.
 Recommended extensions are available in the `.vscode` folder at the root.